 Lawsuits over Smith & Nephew’s BHR hip implants are in the very early stages.
 There have been no trials, verdicts or settlements in the BHR cases yet.
 Attorneys are still taking cases and considering options for people affected by Smith & Nephew’s Modular SMF and Modular Redapt Revision Femoral Hip following recalls of those devices in 2016.

 The first 28 lawsuits over Smith & Nephew’s Birmingham Hip Resurfacing (BHR) hip implants were combined in a multidistrict litigation (MDL) in Maryland federal court in April 2017.
-As of May 2018, a total of 143 lawsuits had been included in the MDL.
+As of July 2018, a total of 387 lawsuits were pending in the MDL.

 MDLs allow consolidating several similar lawsuits to pool resources and reduce duplication.
 This allows lawsuits to move more quickly through the legal process.